 Our vision is to allow Asian stories to be told by local people, allowing them to construct & control their own narratives, as they see fit.

 Documentary Arts Asia is under the umbrella of Sulak Sivaraksa’s Sathirakoses-Nagapradeepa Foundation (SNF), one of the most established, active and respected foundations native to Southeast Asia.
 This relationship gives DAA a broad network to synergize with and a firm legal standing as a recognized non-profit foundation able to accept tax deductible donations.

 Since 2008 Documentary Arts Asia has been serving aspiring documentary photographers from all parts of Asia with workshops, grants, gear loans and organizing exhibitions.

-For the next year DAA kept a very active program of events, workshops, exhibitions and films at it’s Chiang Mai center while continuing to make regular trips to Laiza, Kachin State Burma.
-Finally feeling that Laiza students were ready for their own center, with the help of Internews, DAA opened its second center.
+For the next year DocArtsAsia kept a very active program of events, workshops, exhibitions and films at it’s Chiang Mai center while continuing to make regular trips to Laiza, Kachin State Burma.
+Finally feeling that Laiza students were ready for their own center, with the help of Internews, DocArtsAsia opened its second center.

 Q – How is DAA funded?

 A – DAA is an not for profit organization and we received limited funding to start the physical center/gallery.

 In addition to grants DAA strives to make much of it’s own funding.
 This gives us more independence and also assures we are working at a professional levels and making sure our services are valued.

 As of now we have no further external funding and it limits us to mostly things the market will support.
 We want a balanced approach, to do activities the market will support in the market, but also have grant money to tap into for activities the market will not support.